josh-stancombe/PIG-Game/README.md

 - A simple JavaScript game.
 I created this game as part of my 'Complete JavaScript' course on Udemy.

 Notes:
 - I did not create the images, HTML or CSS, these were provided.
-The JS file is my work.
+The JS is my work.

 Game Rules:
 - The game has 2 players, playing in rounds